Source Gaming

 Zer0 keeps his true appearance covered at all times, donning two unique designs between his showings in Borderlands 2, Tales from the Borderlands, and Borderlands 3.
 With the attire seen in the former two entries being his original and the only one present on Nintendo systems, it’s the obvious choice for Zer0’s look in Smash.
 Always equipped with a helmet that can display symbols and icons, a leather sneaking suit, and a sword that materializes as its hilt is drawn (occasionally referred to as the “Holoblade”), the hired gun and his design are as perplexing and dangerous as the planet he plunders.
 Borderlands’ signature comic book-inspired art style is also worth bringing up, being a great fit for Zer0’s animations (like with the effects seen throughout Joker’s moveset).

-Naturally, Zer0’s palette swaps would be based on some of the many head and skin customizations available to him in Borderlands 2.
+Naturally, Zer0’s palette swaps would be based on some of his head and skin customizations in Borderlands 2.
 His first option features the Zer0’s Sneaking Suit skin and Zer0 head, his second is True Red’s red colors, his third is Azure Knight’s blue colors, his fourth is Leaf on the Wind’s green colors, his fifth is A Cleansing Fire’s colors and the Infern0 head, his sixth is The Nature of Fear’s colors and the Murder of Cr0ws head, his seventh is Obsidian Justice’s colors and the Ech0location head, and his eighth is Aaaaaand Zer0’s colors and the Hell0000 Assassin head (doubling as a reference to Claptrap).

 How Would He Play?